GET STARTED | Get Your Fair Cash Offer Today >>

 How HOA Liens Are Used in Florida

-In Florida, when a homeowner falls behind on their HOA assessments, the homeowners association can place a lien on the property.
+In Florida, when a homeowner falls behind on their HOA assessments, the homeowners association can place a lien on the property for unpaid assessments.
 This lien is a legal claim against the property for the unpaid debt and is typically recorded with the county recorder to provide public notice.
 The lien serves as a powerful tool for the HOA to secure the debt and initiate foreclosure proceedings if necessary.

 If the homeowner fails to pay the outstanding debt, the HOA can proceed with foreclosure on the lien.
 This process usually involves a court proceeding where the HOA seeks a judgment to foreclose on the property.
 Once the court grants the foreclosure, the property may be sold at a foreclosure auction to satisfy the debt.
 The proceeds from the sale are used to pay off the outstanding assessments, late fees, attorney’s fees, and any other costs associated with the foreclosure process.
+The priority of the HOA lien may be affected by other liens, such as mortgages or tax liens, which can determine the order in which debts are paid from the sale proceeds.
 Understanding how HOA liens work can help homeowners take timely action to resolve their debts and avoid foreclosure.

 Legal Rights of Homeowners Regarding HOA Foreclosure